 Scalloped edges are soft, easy on the eye, way to finish off hems, edge a sleeve, or trim a skirt or blouse.
-Scalloped edges can make a difference to soft furnishings and anything needing a special finishing touch.
-They are a beautiful fabric replica of the sea creatures whose shells have soft scalloped edges.
+Scallop edges can make a difference to soft furnishings and anything needing a special finishing touch.
+They are beautiful fabric replicas of sea creatures whose shells have soft scalloped edges.

-> How to Sew Scalloped Edges
+How to Sew Scalloped Edges

 Scalloped edges refer to waved designs that can be placed on the edge or hems of items.
 The design can be semi-circular or slightly angular.

 Preparation is all-important to scallops so go through the steps carefully and plan the project to get the best scalloped edges.

 The most important tool in your box is the item used to design the scallops.
 Anything round can be used to draw the scallops.
 It is fine to use a bowl, mug, tin lid, or cut cardboard circles.
 The size of the scallop will depend on the number of scallops you need to finish the edge you are decorating and your personal preference.

 A scallop is a portion of a circle, sometimes half the circle and sometimes less.
 Shallow scallops are easier to sew than full ones.

 Play around with shapes and sizes and remember the number of scallops must fit into the circumference of the hem.
 If the hem is 40” for example, then 4” scallops will fit in nicely and exactly around the finished edge.